colonyengine/colony/devref/DEVREF-lexicon.md

     generating information (such as a texture-map image or an entire level) in an in main memory form, etc.

-- **realization**: Movement of any data (whch is almost certainly materialized) to the GPU memory space.
+- **realization**: Movement of any data (which is almost certainly materialized) to a peripheral's memory.
+Examples are audio memory, GPU memory, etc. The storage disk of the machine, or a virtual file system stored on disk can be a context of *realization*.

 - **reification**: This is the process (often executed during the engine start) which will *reify* *abstract* data into *reified* data.